Yoga poses can be a great way to help kids calm down, but where do you start?

 and more!!

-Yoga Poses for to Help Kids Calm Down
+Yoga Poses to Help Kids Calm Down

 Kids like and need to move around.
 A few ways to get them to calm down using movement is through dancing, walking outside, or stretching.